moorepants/dissertation/parameterstudy.rst

 shows a depiction of the maximal and minimal geometry configurations and the nominal stable speed range is shown with a vertical line.

+.. todo:: Add the time to double below.

+At speeds greater than the capsize critical speed, the capsize mode is unstable with a time to double of about XX seconds.
+Thus the instability can be assumed to be relatively easy to stabilize with a simple control, especially since the weave mode provides rapid roll damping.
+That implies that the stable speed range and capsize critical speed may be of less importance to actual stability, leaving the weave critical speed as the defining characteristic.

 .. _figHeadTubeAngle:

 .. figure:: figures/parameterstudy/head-tube-angle.png
    :width: 5in

    figHeadTubeAngle

+   The change in stable speed range as a function of head tube angle.

+A slack head tube angle (< 72 degrees) has a higher weave critical speed than a larger head tube angle but the capsize critical speed varies very little with changing head tube angle.
+Slack head tube angles are found on many utility bicycles.
+I've founded that these bicycles feel very unresponsive at low speeds and typically do not feel stable until moderate speeds are reached.
+The head tube angle results are in agreement with this anecdotal evidence in so far as the weave critical speed increases with decreasing head tube angle.
+The head tube angle results are interesting because the weave speed can be decreased using a steeper head tube angle without adversely affecting the capsize critical speed, thus simultaneously increasing the stable speed range and decreasing the weave speed.
+This is ideal if it is assumed that a low weave critical speed is beneficial for take off and a broad stable speed range is beneficial for cruising with little control input.

 .. _figTrail: